FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

 Unit tests (testing part of a class), functional tests (testing multiple classes in combination) and acceptance tests (testing the entire website user experience).
-To simplify testing, the general functionality for writing tests is bundled in the `TYPO3 Testing Framework <https://github.com/TYPO3/testing-framework>`__, and all custom tests should use it by inheriting from its base classes.
+To simplify testing, the general functionality for writing tests is bundled in the `TYPO3 Core <https://github.com/TYPO3/typo3/tree/TYPO3_7-6/typo3/sysext/core/Tests>`__, and all custom tests should use it by inheriting from its base classes.

-The Extension Builder generates a set of unit tests and a dummy functional test that easily cover the generated classes of your extension.
+The Extension Builder generates a set of unit tests that easily cover the generated classes of your extension.
 The generated tests should encourage you to write your own tests once you start customizing the code.